cs1302uga/cs1302-ce07/README.md

    repeat until no style errors remain.

 1. Make sure you are in the `cs1302-ce07` directory.
-   In this step, you will do your first commit to your local git repository (on the Nike server) so that you (and the instructors/TAs) can see what you've done.
+   In this step, you will do your first commit to your local git repository (on the Odin server) so that you (and the instructors/TAs) can see what you've done.
 For now, think of a commit as saving a snapshot of your progress in the exercise.
 We will use many additional features of git in future tutorials and exercises.
 These features include, but are not limited to, creating multiple development